 Employment tax records

-The IRS asks business owners to keep all employment tax records for at least four years after filing the 4th quarter of the year and may request these records for review.
-Employment tax records should include:
+The IRS asks business owners to keep all payroll tax records for at least four years after filing the 4th quarter of the year and may request these records for review as well.

 - Dates and amounts for all wage, pension, and annuity payments